Treehouse of Horror XX: Opening

 Traditional horror movie characters such as Frankenstein's Monster, the Mummy, the Wolf Man, and Dracula roam the streets of Springfield on Halloween night.
 After they are teased by Dolph, Jimbo, and Kearney, they get new, more modern costumes from a Halloween store.
-They then go to an adult Halloween party thrown by Homer and Marge, but are soon confronted by their wives, who are angry that their husbands lied about going out to kill children tonight.
+They then go to an adult Halloween party thrown by Homer and Marge and hook up with the single women there, but are soon confronted by their wives, who are angry that their husbands lied about going out to kill children tonight.
 Homer tries to intervene as the wives begin to assault their husbands, only to be decapitated, and his eyes are then replaced with two red x's, the title of the episode then appears onscreen.

 Dial "M" for Murder or Press "#" to Return to Main Menu

-In this black and white segment and a parody of Alfred Hitchcock's films, Lisa wants revenge after being sent to detention by Ms. Hoover for disrupting class as she claims another student topped her through a tutor.
-Bart hatches a "criss-cross" plan and tells Lisa that if she pulls a "ding-dong ditch" on Mrs. Krabappel, he will do the same to Ms. Hoover.
+In this black-and-white segment and a parody of Alfred Hitchcock's films, Lisa wants revenge after being sent to detention by Ms. Hoover for disrupting class as she claims another student topped her through a tutor.
+Bart, who also got sent to detention per usual, hatches a "criss-cross" plan and tells Lisa that if she pulls a "ding-dong ditch" on Mrs. Krabappel, he will do the same to Ms. Hoover.
 Lisa thinks this means ringing the bell at Mrs. Krabappel's apartment and leaving.
-However, Lisa soon learns that Bart meant for her to kill Mrs. Krabappel (and dump the corpse in a ditch), as he has killed Ms. Hoover.
+However, Lisa soon learns that Bart meant for her to kill Mrs. Krabappel (and dump the corpse in a ditch), as he has killed Ms. Hoover and actually believes the words "prank" and "kill" to be synonymous.
 Bart attempts to coax Lisa into killing Mrs. Krabappel with a paper cutter, but she refuses.
 Eventually, Bart decides to blackmail her into it with help from Willie, who would frame Lisa for the decapitated Skinner to honor his side of the "criss-cross" in which Bart killed Skinner.
 Realizing that Bart would frame her for these incidents, Lisa tricks him into believing that she was submitting at his will only to get a knife from his hands and attempts to kill Bart in self-defense, beginning a chase sequence.
 Bart finally finds shelter at a crowded playground carousel, but is left at Lisa's mercy when the other children leave to get ice cream.
 Lisa, however, recognizing that she would not be better than Bart, says she will never be a murderer, and attempts to throw the knife away.
-The knife cycles out of control and ends up nailing Bart in the head just as Mrs. Krabappel appears, pleased at his death.
-Despite her shock for accidentally killing Bart, Lisa agrees that it is better this way and she and Krabappel walk away smiling, leaving the murdered Bart to spin around on the carousel.
+The knife cycles out of control and ends up nailing Bart in the head, much to her shock just as Mrs. Krabappel appears, pleased at his death.
+Lisa later agrees that it is better this way and she and Krabappel walk away smiling, leaving the murdered Bart to spin around on the carousel.